chima1968/chima1968/README.md

 - 👀 I’m interested in machine learning
 - 🌱 I’m currently learning python and c
 - 💞️ I’m looking to collaboration on a statistics calculator i need someone to do the ui/ux for the program
-- 📫 How to reach me  chimarokeumunna98@gmail.com
+- 📫 How to reach me  chimarokeumunna98@gmail.com  orchimaroke.umunna@stu.cu.edu.ng

 <!---
 chima1968/chima1968 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.